 - 1. All grant-related transactions will be recorded using the current published monthly RI exchange rate, and all grant-related transactions will be officially communicated in US dollars. - 2.
-Grants will be paid out at the current RI exchange rate at the time of payment. - 3.
-Sponsors will be shielded from currency exchange fluctuations in excess of 10% of the rate at time of approval.
+For the portion of the grant funded by cash contributions, sponsors will be shielded from currency exchange fluctuations in excess of 10% of the rate at time of approval.
 Conversely, TRF will not distribute currency gains to project sponsors in excess of 10% of the rate at time of approval.

 Contributions applied to an unidentifiable project will be held for 90 calendar days.
 Donors will be requested to advise TRF if funds should be transferred to another project or fund.
 If donors do not recommend action within 90 days of receipt or grant cancellation, TRF will transfer the contribution to Annual Fund - SHARE.
-If the source of the funds cannot be identified, after 90 days of receipt or grant cancellation, TRF will transfer the contribution to Annual Fund - SHARE.
-If the source of the contribution to Annual Fund - World Fund.
+If the source of the funds cannot be identified, after 90 days of receipt or grant cancellation, TRF will transfer the contribution to Annual Fund - World Fund.
 These rules will not apply if caused by TRF error or processing delay, as determined by TRF staff.